 Half hour goes by and no chappa is in sight.
 I’m a bit worried at this point but a pick up truck stops, and I recognize the driver, a guy I had met in Ilha de Mozambique while eating coconuts!
 Turns out, he lived in Pemba and was headed back after a weekend trip to Ilha.
 Score!
 Another hitch-hiking experience to add to the list!

 I had originally planned to stay in Pemba for a few nights to do some diving, but upon arrival, there was nowhere to stay near Wimbe Beach, the most scenic area of Pemba town.
 Russell’s Place was my first option, and having not made any reservations ahead of time, I was told all their dorm rooms were full.
 Searching around Pemba, there were no cheap options left.

-Hotels have become so price inflated by all the energy money, with prices well over 3000 mts a night ($100).
+Hotels have become so price inflated by all the natural gas money, with prices well over 3000 mts a night ($100).
 Pemba Dive and Bush camp was the only option left but they’re far away from the beach, with still relatively expensive rooms, and NO longer has diving.
 To top it all off, Pemba is not that nice of a place.
 Perhaps once upon a time, it was a lost beach getaway but it has been so built up by the discovery of gas that it just feels like an industrial town now.